An Achievable Rate Region for $3-$User Classical-Quantum Broadcast Channels: Introduction

 In contrast to a BC with $2$ Rxs, the interference $W$ on a BC with $3$ Rxs is a \textit{bivariate} function of $V_{2},V_{3}$ - the signals of the other Rxs (Fig.~\ref{Fig:InterferencOn3BC}).
 A joint design of the $V_{2}\mhyphen,V_{3}\mhyphen$codes endowing them with structure can enable Rx $1$ decode $W$ efficiently even while being unable to decode $V_{2}$ and $V_{3}$.
 We elaborate on this phenomena through chosen examples (Ex.~\ref{Ex:GenAdd3CQBCExample}, \ref{Ex:RotatedExampleWithAdd}) followed by a self contained discussion that informs us of the structure (Sec.~\ref{SubSec:KeyElements}) of a general coding scheme.

-In this article, we present our first inner bound (Thm.~\ref{Thm:3CQBCCodingTheorem1}) that illustrates several of the new elements - code structure, decoding rule and analysis steps.
-This coding scheme equips each user with just one codebook.
+In this article, we present three inner bounds (Thms.~\ref{Thm:3CQBCCodingTheorem1}, \ref{SubSec:StepICodingTheorem} and \ref{Sec:Step2}).
+The former two illustrate several of the new elements - code structure, decoding rule, design and analysis of a simultaneous decoding POVM.
+Let us now elaborate on novelty involved in the designed coding strategies and analyzing their performances.
+The coding strategy in Sec.~\ref{Sec:AchRegionI} equips each user with just one codebook.
 Rx $1$ decodes a bivariate function of the interference while Rxs $2$ and $3$ only decode into their codebooks.
 A general coding scheme for a $3-$CQBC must permit precoding and message splitting to enable each Rx decode both univariate and bivariate components of signals intended for the other Rxs.
 As elaborated in the context of a $3\mhyphen$CBC \cite[Sec.~IV]{201804TIT_PadPra}, this involves multiple codebooks.
-We refer the reader to \cite{202202arXiv_Pad3CQBC} wherein further steps in enlarging the inner bound derived in Thm.~\ref{Thm:3CQBCCodingTheorem1} are provided.
-Even while, Thm.~\ref{Thm:3CQBCCodingTheorem1} is a first step, Prop.~\ref{Prop:OutperformsForQuantExample} identifies examples for which it is strictly larger.
+Specifically, this will involve design and analysis of a simultaneous decoding POVM.
+Design and analysis of a simultaneous decoding POVM remained an important stumbling block in network quantum information theory since its recognition by Winter in \cite{200107TIT_Win}.
+Recently, discovering new ideas of \textit{tilting, smoothing and augmentation} (TSA) and new analysis techniques, Sen \cite{202103SAD_Sen,202102SAD_Sen} has presented an approach to design and analyze simultaneous decoding.
+Combining our coset code strategy with Sen's TSA \cite{202103SAD_Sen,202102SAD_Sen}, we design and analyze performance of a coset code strategy involving multiple codebooks.
+This enables all the Rxs decode parts of the interference and peel them off, thereby overcome the rate loss if they were precoded for.
+Thm.~\ref{SubSec:StepICodingTheorem} designs and analyzes a strategy involving each Rx decode only a bivariate interference component.
+Thm.~\ref{Thm:Step2} goes further and characterizes an inner bound that combines the conventional unstructured IID code strategy with the coset code strategy.
+As Prop.~\ref{Prop:OutperformsForQuantExample} states, the inner bounds derived in this article can strictly enlarge the largest proven achievable via conventional unstructured IID codes.